How to find out if a property has flooded before27-07-2023 | Damaged Property

 How do I know if I need flood insurance?

 Flooding is becoming more common.
-In fact, flooding caused around £400 million worth of damage in 2012 alone.
+In fact, flooding causes around £740 million of damage every year in the UK.
 If you rent out your property, the cost of clean-up and repairs following the flood will hit your pocket.
 So, it’s important to have landlord buildings insurance to protect your property and tenants.
 A comprehensive policy will cover necessary repairs and may even cover alternative accommodation expenses.

 Bear in mind that your policy may not cover the cost of replacing damaged furniture and appliances left for tenant use.
 With this in mind, it may also be worth taking out landlord contents insurance if your property is part-furnished or fully furnished.
 This will make it much easier to replace soft furnishings affected by water damage.
 Plus, the great thing about landlord contents insurance is that certain policies may even cover other types of rental property damage.